jadebugnos/odin_chess/README.md

   Saw the value of separating responsibilities (e.g., move validation, checkmate detection, and messages are in their own modules).

 - **User Interaction in the Terminal**
   Learned how to design clear text-based menus and commands (`save`, `exit`) for a smoother terminal experience.

+- **Testing and Quality Assurance**
+  Testing was a huge eye-opener.
+Writing tests helped me catch bugs, think about edge cases, and refactor with confidence.
+I realized that good tests don’t just prevent mistakes—they make you a better programmer.

+- **Reflection**
+  The hardest part was getting move validation and check/checkmate logic right, but figuring it out was incredibly satisfying.
+This project reinforced that planning carefully, keeping your code focused, testing as you go, and paying attention to code quality are all key to building something that actually works.

 Overall, I’ve deepened my understanding of Ruby, problem-solving, and how to structure a larger project from scratch.